 Creative Works London led by Queen Mary University of London in partnership with Birkbeck College, Central Scholl of Speech and Drama, City University, the Courtauld Institute, Goldsmith College, Kingston University, Guildhall School of Music and Drama, King’s College London, Roehampton university, Royal Holloway, School of Oriental and African Studies, Trinity Laban Conservatoire of Music and Dance, University of the Arts and the University of London’s Centre for Creative Collaboration.

 It has undertaken research into the cultural geographies of innovation in London, London’s changing audiences, and modes of innovation within the digital economy.

 Research and Enterprise in the Arts and Creative Technologies (REACT) led by the University of the West of England Bristol in partnership with the University of Bristol, University of Exeter, University of Bath, University of Cardiff, and the Watershed Arts Trust.

 REACT have released a report that distils their learning from the past four years, and celebrates the great potential of collaboration between universities and the creative sector.

 We have made a short film about the KE Hubs two-years into their four-year projects.
 We hear from the Hub Directors who reflect on some of their Hub’s most notable achievements to date.

-In 2015 the AHRC commissioned Georgina Follett and Jon Rogers to produce the report, Articulating Co-Creation for economic and cultural value (PDF, 2.5MB).
-The intention of the report is to understand how co-creation has been developed and where and how the different models operated within each hub have added to our understanding of Knowledge Exchange.
+Findings and analysis of the four KE Hubs for the creative economy: Creative Exchange, Creativeworks London, Design in Action and REACT.
+AHRC commissioned Georgina Follett and Jon Rogers to produce the report, to understand how co-creation has been developed and where and how the different models operated within each hub have added to our understanding of Knowledge Exchange.